 How do I co-brand for joint appointments (and where do I order stationery)?

-The university has specific guidelines for branding and using the university’s mark.
-For applications where the co-branding purpose ties your affiliation (agency, college) to the College of Agriculture & Life Sciences (AgriLife focused), then use the college lockup with “Texas A&M University”.
-For applications where the co-branding purpose ties your agency appointment and the university together use the Texas A&M University mark.
+The university has specific guidelines for branding and using the university’s primary mark.
+For applications where the co-branding purpose ties your affiliation (agency, college) to the College of Agriculture & Life Sciences (AgriLife focused), then use the college identity with “Texas A&M University”.
+For applications where the co-branding purpose ties your agency appointment and the university together use the Texas A&M University primary mark.
 In either case, both marks need to be equally sized and similarly/symmetrically placed (don’t make one smaller or larger than the other and do not put one on the front and one on the back.

 For co-branding that deals with ordering stationery (business cards, letterhead, etc.) you will need to use the university’s ordering system.
 Stationery items can be ordered online through Print Acquisition in the Department of Strategic Sourcing & Purchasing Services.
 If you have questions about stationery items, please contact Print Acquisition directly at (979) 845-4570.